 - Blessed with Suck: See A Mind Is a Terrible Thing to Read below.

-- Coldblooded Torture: Alan's repertoire includes drugs to enhance pain, drugs to prevent his victims from passing out, a perfect painkiller that lets him break every bone in someone's body then allows them to contemplate the excruciating pain they're about to experience.
+- Coldblooded Torture: Allen's repertoire includes drugs to enhance pain, drugs to prevent his victims from passing out, a perfect painkiller that lets him break every bone in someone's body then allows them to contemplate the excruciating pain they're about to experience.

 - A Mind Is a Terrible Thing to Read: Zander, the telepath, finds close proximity to almost anyone distinctly uncomfortable.
-When he finally comes in close contact with Alan, this becomes a distinct disadvantage.
+When he finally comes in close contact with Allen, this becomes a distinct disadvantage.
 Merely being close to a mind that viciously demented is torture for him.